Marcos Alonso (footballer, born 1959): Club career

 Marcos was born in Santander, Cantabria.
 Following an unsuccessful spell in Real Madrid's academy, he made his La Liga debut aged 17 with his hometown side Racing de Santander.
 He was first choice in his position during his second professional season, which ended in relegation.

 Marcos' reputation continued to grow at Atlético Madrid, and he was at the time the country's most expensive signing when FC Barcelona paid 150 million pesetas for his services in 1982.
 In his first year he scored six goals in 30 matches in the league, and also an injury time header against Real Madrid in that campaign's Copa del Rey final, which ended with a 2–1 win.

-However, Marcos was also one of four Barça players who failed to find the net in the final of the 1985–86 European Cup against FC Steaua București, in a penalty shootout loss, as goalkeeper Helmuth Duckadam saved all taken attempts.
+However, Marcos was also one of four Barça players who failed to find the net in the final of the 1985–86 European Cup against FC Steaua București, in a penalty shootout loss, as goalkeeper Helmut Duckadam saved all taken attempts.
 He retired in 1991 after a return to Atlético Madrid, marred by a serious knee injury, and after helping his first club Racing to return to the Segunda División.

 Subsequently, Alonso became a coach.
 In his first experience he led lowly Rayo Vallecano to a first-ever victory over Real Madrid at the Santiago Bernabéu Stadium (2–1), managing Racing and Sevilla FC afterwards (one top-flight promotion with the latter followed by immediate relegation).

 In the 2000s, Alonso was in charge of Atlético Madrid – second tier, no promotion– Real Zaragoza, Real Valladolid, Málaga CF and Granada 74 CF.